ddhacks007/SMS-Simulator/README.md

 # SMS-Simulator

 The SMS-Simulator is an advanced application designed to emulate the sending and receiving of SMS messages using a message broker system.
-It utilizes RabbitMQ for message queuing, Redis for providing unique IDs to the senders (used to retrieve the processing time and failure rate parameters), Logstash for logging, Elasticsearch for storing logs, and Kibana for visualizing the progress of messages sent, failed, and their processing times.
+It utilizes RabbitMQ for message queuing, Redis for providing unique IDs to the senders (ranging from 0 to the number of senders) used to retrieve processing time and failure rate parameters, Logstash for logging, Elasticsearch for storing logs, and Kibana for visualizing the progress of messages sent, failed, and their processing times.

 ![Architecture Diagram](./screenshots/Architecture.png)